 All the photographs in this project document Characters and places that are scenes of memorable local events in Grange park history, where I have lived all my life, and include murders, lives lost on the estate with a strong symbolic narrative of superstition that speaks through lingering ghosts of past events affecting the future, deja-vu, omens and portents that ultimately aligns to the birth of the council estate along to its current problems and a personally significant intimate story.

 A hidden world not everyone is exposed to.

-I would like to exhibit these prints and others where possible with many original ideas I have one including within a gallery exhibitions including sound snippets (not essential), digitally interactive, silver gelatin prints produced from digital files or giclee prints on photo rag, and artefact materials I have myself collected for printing, then sealed in airtight containers and signed in blood or similar with a Japanese needle pen.
-I would hope to treat them with chemicals that would slowly alter the image but not completely destroy it straight away and reveal a second hidden image over time to the audience.
-Both latently fast and slowly depending on time available.
+I would like to exhibit these prints and others where possible with many original ideas I have one including within a gallery exhibitions including sound snippets (not essential), digitally interactive, silver gelatin prints produced from digital files or giclee prints on photo rag, and artefact materials I have myself collected for printing, then sealed in airtight containers .
+I would hope to treat them with outside contaminates that would slowly alter the image but not completely destroy it straight away (don’t kill it, ill it) and reveal a second hidden image which mutates over time offering a metaphoric control to the watching audience that reflects its narrative.

 I hope to ultimately bring a window of reality through which the audience can see truths they would otherwise be blind to highlighting how areas of social segregation with decreased social mobility cause deprivation that promote undesirable negative behaviours.
 These behaviours create a mindset of disassociation which continues a vicious circle of cyclical violence and isolation.

 When and how was this vicious circle allowed to develop?
 What, if anything, does the council do to improve the situation?
 How do I think some of the people living there could be helped?